Public Events FAQ

 We wanted a way to make these ideas as accessible and digestible to as many people as possible, so we asked one of our Fellows, Andrew Park, if he could create a short, animated film to accompany an edited extract of one of our talks.
 He obliged, and the RSA Animate sensation was born!

 RSA Animates have received millions of views, and have inspired, moved, and engaged all sorts of people all across the world.
-If you're one of the few who still hasn't seen them, check one out on our #1 not-for-profit YouTube channel.
+If you're one of the few who still hasn't seen them, check one out on our YouTube channel.

 Where is the RSA?